MartmatiX/PRO2-Project_ChatClient/README.md

 # PRO2-Project_ChatClient
-This project was created during PRO2 classess on UHK FIM.
+This project was created during PRO2 classes on UHK FIM.

 # For other students
  * This project was made on classes with Mr. Langer